-But, they just wouldn’t stop.
+But they just wouldn’t stop.
 It wasn’t like they were in a classroom, so they could keep doing it and doing it.
-They thought they were so cool.
-That’s how they got the little kids to like them.
+They thought they were so dandy.
+That’s how they got the stupid kids to like them.

 That’s the thing about public schools and Catholic schools.
 Guys don’t do that at Catholic schools.
 I’m sure some do, but truly, not like that.
-So many public schooler’s are jerks.
+So many public school kids are jerks.
 They learn English by watching cartoons.
-They can be God-awful.
+They can be nasty God-awful.

-If a teacher at a Catholic school got wind of anything like that there would be no trouble recognizing the mess you were in.
+If a teacher at a Catholic school got wind of anything like that there would be no problem seeing the trouble you were in.
 All hell would break loose.
 When you’re in a Catholic school there’s a lot more expected of you.
 You’re expected to be responsible and be a better person.
 You have to take charge of yourself and carry the cat by the tail.
 It’s a big change when you leave public school for good.

-There are rules about everything, even about how many calories we can get.
-I don’t get enough for cross-country and the football players always bellyache about the portions.
+There are rules about everything, even about how many calories we’re allowed.
+I don’t get enough for cross-country and the football players bellyache about the portions every day.
 Football is the most important thing at St. Mel’s.
-It’s so important it’s totally important.
+It’s so important it’s totally so important.
 Everybody knows where the goalposts are.
-We won states last year, so this year we are the defending Division I state champions.
+We won states last year, so this year we are the defending state champions.

 When school started in the fall the St. Mel’s Warriors were 5th in the USA Today poll and 6th in the ESPN poll.
-That’s in the whole country.
+That’s in the whole country, not just Ohio.
 That’s how good we are.
 At St. Mel’s it’s either football season or it’s waiting for football season.
 We say it’s faith, family, and football.
-Sometimes it almost seems like it means more than religion at St. Mel’s.
+Sometimes it almost seems like it means more than Heaven and Hell at St. Mel’s.

 It puts pep in everybody’s step when we win.
 I tried football in grade school, but it didn’t work out.
 I was too under-sized and then I broke my collarbone.
 Now I love running.

 The football players boycotted lunch one day.
-It was a big stir.
+It was a big stir fry.
 My friend Rick, who is a 6-foot-3-inch 220-pound linebacker, said he burns more than 3,000 calories during three hours of weight training and practice after school.

 “A lot of us are starting to get hungry even before the practice starts,” he complained to one of the vice-principals.
 “Our metabolisms are all sped up.”

 Our cafeteria is the nicest one I’ve ever seen.
+It is boss.
 There are skylights over the center atrium, polished wood floors, oblong folding tables for eight, and ergonomic chairs.
 Everything is super modern.
-Somebody’s dad died and they gave St. Mel’s a ton of money, millions of it.
-The whole school is modern, even though it was built in 1949, on land that used to be a feeding stop for cattle trains.
+Somebody’s dad died and he gave St. Mel’s a ton of money, millions of it, the minute he was buried.
+The whole school is up-to-the-minute, even though it was built in 1949, on land that used to be a feeding stop for cattle trains.

-Back then if you got detention you had to help dig parts of the new basement.
+Back then if you got a detention you had to help dig out the new basement with a shovel.